wp-plugins/powerpress/readme.txt

 * Danish translation for v1.0.11+ by [GeorgWP](http://wordpress.blogos.dk/)
 * French translation for v1.0.11+ by [Aureien Denis](http://wpchannel.com/) - Aurélien is looking for assistance maintaining the French translation, email wpchannel [at] gmail.com if interested.
 * Simplified Chinese for v1.0.12+ by [webmote](http://codeex.cn) - From webmote: Welcome to use the plugin.
 Very good! and then hope you to access my site.
+* Italian translation for v2.0.4+ by Umberto
+* Romanian translation for v2.0.4+ by Alexander Ovsov (Web Geek Sciense: http://webhostinggeeks.com/science/)

 == Tips and Tutorials ==